-Other highlights of the first gift opening session were Lottie being an adorable Christmas angel baby, the million dollar blanket that I gave my dad as a gag gift, the tiny mermaid tail blankets the girls got from Ashley (Ashley was expecting them to be a great deal bigger), mom opening up her Jamie Fraser Outlander doll that I found for her (she later said it was her favorite gift), Ava loving her dot-to-dot books just like Auntie has (again she later told me it was her favorite gift, I even got a thank you note), and my star santa ornament that my mom found in a dollar bin at Walgreens.
+Other highlights of the first gift opening session were Lottie being an adorable Christmas angel baby, the million dollar blanket that I gave my dad as a gag, the tiny mermaid tail blankets the girls got from Ashley (Ashley was expecting them to be a great deal bigger), Mom opening up her Jamie Fraser Outlander doll that I found for her (she later said it was her favorite gift), Ava loving her dot-to-dot books just like the ones Auntie has (again she later told me it was her favorite gift--I even got a thank you note), and the Star Santa ornament that my mom found for me in a dollar bin at Walgreens.

-Again, we by now we were all pretty much starving and we had to take a gift break and eat.
+Again, by now we were all pretty much starving and had to take a gift break to eat.

-Highlights were Ashley's flamingo measuring cups from Courtney, my new Moorecroft pottery vase and polka-dot puffy coat, and mom got dad the one gift he really wanted as a kid, but never got and that was a magic eight ball to tell him the future and answer all of his other really important questions.
-Brent spent most of the night massaging his hurt neck with my mom and dad's new fancy neck massager.
+Highlights were Ashley's flamingo measuring cups from Courtney, my new Moorecroft pottery vase and polka-dot puffy coat, and Mom getting Dad the one gift he had really wanted as a kid but never got and that was a magic eight ball to tell him the future and answer all of his other really important questions.
+Meanwhile, Brent spent most of the night massaging his hurt neck with my mom and dad's new fancy neck massager.

-Tyler and Courtney played us a very pretty little drummer boy guitar duet (Every time I turn around Courtney is astounding me with yet another one of her talents), and we hung out a bit before calling it a night.
+Tyler and Courtney played us a very pretty "Little Drummer Boy" guitar duet (every time I turn around Courtney is astounding me with yet another one of her talents) and we hung out a bit longer before calling it a night.

 I love my family and I love having these special Christmas memories together.
 Work building the LEGO hotel began immediately.
 I wanted to help very much, but Stella wasn't really having it.
 In the end I let her build the set herself.
 I guess it is maybe time for me to buy my own LEGOs. :)